xsolla/store-ue4-sdk/Documentation/Autogen/mainpage.md

 ## Demo project module

+### General information

-Blueprints from the `Content` catalog represent one of the possible logics for the login system, inventory, and in-game store.
+The demo project represents one of the possible logics for the login system, inventory, and in-game store based on Xsolla products.
+The demo uses the preset project in Publisher Account with a fully configured in-game store.

 You can use the demo project in two ways:

-*   as an example
+* As an example.
-*   as an initial version of the login system, inventory, and in-game store in order to get a quick result and expand its capabilities if necessary
+* As an initial version of the login system, inventory, and in-game store.
+You can get an instant result and expand the demo features if needed.

+To try the demo, launch the demo map from the `Content Browser > Xsolla Content > Maps` directory.

+See the [SDK documentation](https://developers.xsolla.com/sdk/unreal-engine/demo/general-info/) to learn more.

+### Blueprints

 Most of the code in the demo project is the ordinary widget blueprints that use the SDK:

 *   Page controllers.

   **Example:**

   The `W_LoginDemo` manages the user's login page.
 It determines whether the user is authorized, and if not, it can display a sign-up page or a new user registration page.

 *   Blueprints for UI building and managing.

   **Example:**

   The `W_CartPanel` builds a page with information about the cart data (e.g., the number of items to purchase) and counts and shows the total purchase price, etc.

 *   Pop-up windows displaying various information to the user (e.g., successful purchase information or a field for entering a coupon).